example42/puppetguide-slides/PuppetMatters/Cover/First_Page.md

 ## Sections

-### Puppet architecture
+### Puppet architectures

-An overview of the components of a Puppet architecture

 Master and Masterless setups

+Environments and puppet configuration file

 Certificates management

+Control repo

+Overview of the components of a Puppet architecture

+Roles and profiles

 ### Puppet Language

-A dive into the components of Puppet DSL.
+A dive into the components of Puppet DSL

-Resources: declaration, references, defaults, meta-parameters.
+Resources: declaration, references, defaults, meta-parameters

-Variables, comparisons and conditionals.
+Variables, comparisons and conditionals

 ### Modules

-Modules management and layout.
+Modules management and layout

-Searching, using and integration public modules.
+Searching, using and integration public modules

-Templates and options_hash pattern.
+Templates and options_hash pattern

 ### HowTo